hapijs/scooter/API.md

-Scooter uses the [useragent] package to provide user-agent information.
-For more details of what information scooter provides, please see the [useragent](https://www.npmjs.org/package/useragent).
+Scooter uses the [my-ua-parser](https://www.npmjs.com/package/my-ua-parser) package to provide user-agent information.
+For more details of what information scooter provides, please see the [my-ua-parser](https://www.npmjs.com/package/my-ua-parser) documentation.

 # Usage